 Mulpurush or the first man to bring the Goddess here and install here also has a small temple dedicated to him.
 At Shantadurga this task was done by Lomsharma of Kaushik gotra.

-Refer the Shantadurga Temple Website for more details.
+Refer to the Shantadurga Temple Website for more details.

 Sh Ramnath Prasanna Devasthan